 The Championship Course is argued to be the best course in the UK never to host an Open.
 5-time Champion Tom Watson once said that it was the most fun he’d ever had playing golf.
 Considered as one of the top 10 courses in the world, Dornoch will not disappoint, even when the famous Scottish showers are around…

 The high standard of links golf in Scotland just doesn’t seem to relent.
-Over 100 years old, the Ailsa Course regularly appears in the top 20 best golf courses in the world on a variety of rankings.
+Over 100 years old, the Ailsa Course at Turnberry regularly appears in the top 20 best golf courses in the world on a variety of rankings.
 Recently acquired by Donald Trump, renovations have seen the already splendid Ailsa somehow get even better.